azavea/open-data-standards/README.md

 * Use open data that is published with a standard in a civic hacking project.
 Build tools that utilize open data standards - prove their utility!

-* Contribute to OpenStreetMap through the IDeditor, Humanitarian OpenStreetMap Team Tasking Manager, or at a Missing Maps Mapathon.
+* Contribute to OpenStreetMap through the iD Editor, Humanitarian OpenStreetMap Team Tasking Manager, or at a Missing Maps Mapathon.
 OpenStreetMap uses several open data standards to provide a free and collaborative map of the world.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br>
 The Open Data Standards Report by <a href="http://www.azavea.com">Azavea</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.